Groupoid exactness and the weak containment problem: Introduction

 Non-exact discrete groups are quite exotic.
 The first examples were exhibited by Gromov in \cite{Gro}, often named Gromov monster groups.
-New examples have been constructed by Osajda \cite{Osa}.
-But still, there are very few examples, whereas in the setting of \'etale groupoids, it is easy to find examples of KW-exact and non KW-exact groupoids.
-Let us consider first the case of an \'etale groupoid $\cG$ which is a groupoid group bundle $(\cG(x))_{x\in X}$ (Definition \ref{def:bundle_groupoid_cont}).
-Recall that $\cG$ is amenable if and only if each group $\cG(x)$ is amenable \cite{AD-R, Ren_13}, and in this case, $C_{r}^*(\cG)$ is a continuous field of $C^*$-algebras, with fibres $C^*_{r}(\cG(x))$, $x\in X$ \cite{Ram, LR}.
+New examples have been constructed by Osajda \cite{Osa, Osa18}.
+But still, there are very few examples, whereas in the setting of \'etale groupoids, it is easy to find examples of KW-exact and of non KW-exact groupoids.
+Let us consider the case of an \'etale groupoid $\cG$ which is a groupoid group bundle $(\cG(x))_{x\in X}$ (Definition \ref{def:bundle_groupoid_cont}).
+Recall that $\cG$ is amenable if and only if each group $\cG(x)$ is amenable \cite{AD-R, Ren_13}, and in this case $C_{r}^*(\cG)$ is a continuous field of $C^*$-algebras, with fibres $C^*_{r}(\cG(x))$, $x\in X$ \cite{Ram, LR}.
 The discussion relative to exactness is more subtle.
-If $C^*_{r}(\cG)$ is exact, that each quotient $C^*$-algebra $C^{*}_r(\cG(x))$ is exact and therefore the groups $\cG(x)$ are exact.
 If $\cG$ is KW-exact, then $C_{r}^*(\cG)$ is a still a continuous field of $C^*$-algebras (see Corollary \ref{cor:cont_field}).
-However, the exactness of the groups $\cG(x)$ is not sufficient to ensure that $C^*_{r}(\cG)$ is exact and that it is a continuous field of $C^*$-algebras with fibres $C^*_{r}(\cG(x))$, $x\in X$, as shown by examples arising from a construction due to Higson, Lafforgue and Skandalis \cite{HLS} (see Proposition \ref{prop:HLS}).
-A second class of interesting examples are groupoids associated with semigroups, as constructed and studied by many authors (see Section \ref{par:inverse}).
+Since $C^*_{r}(\cG)$ is then exact, each quotient $C^*$-algebra $C^{*}_r(\cG(x))$ is exact and therefore the groups $\cG(x)$ are exact.
+On the other hand, the exactness of the groups $\cG(x)$ is not sufficient to ensure that $C^*_{r}(\cG)$ is exact.
+A particularly simple example is given by the construction due to Higson, Lafforgue and Skandalis \cite{HLS} of group bundle groupoids (called HLS-groupoids) associated with the data of an approximated discrete group $(\Gamma, N_k)$ as defined in \ref{ex:HLS}.
+If $\Gamma$ is a non-amenable exact group, the corresponding HLS-groupoid is a bundle of exact groups whose reduced $C^*$-algebra is not exact (see Proposition \ref{prop:HLSbis}).

+A locally compact groupoid has the {\it weak containment property}, in short the (WCP), if its full and reduced $C^*$-algebras coincide.
+The HLS-groupoids gave the first examples of groupoids having the (WCP) without being amenable \cite{Wil15}, thus solving by the negative a long-standing open question.
+It is the lack of a weak form of exactness ({\it inner exactness}, see Definition \ref{def:inamen}) that prevents an HLS-groupoid having the (WCP) from being amenable (see Proposition \ref{prop:HLS}).

+In the recent years, a lot of work has been carried out to understand the influence of exactness in the study of the problem (B), starting with the paper \cite{Mat}.
+Very recently, it was established that the amenability of an \'etale groupoid is equivalent to the (WCP) added with strong amenability at infinity \cite{Kra}.
+In case the orbit space relative to the action of the groupoid on its space of units is $T_0$, one can weaken the strong amenability at infinity assumption and replace it by inner exactness.
+This holds not only for \'etale groupoids but for any locally compact groupoid with $T_0$-orbit space (see \cite{Bon} and Theorem \ref{thm:bon} in this text) and extends the well-known Hulanicki's result for locally compact groups \cite{Hul}.